xjunko/osr2png/README.md

 * support custom resolution
 * no more osu.db bullshit, get everything online
 * class based (?) so its easier to add stuff
-* async support but uses sync by default
+* async support but uses sync by default (pysimplegui didnt support async, it does but its fucking pain to make it work (probably, doesnt try))
 * basically 69420 times easier to use than whatever tf the old code was
 * insert more